flut1/discogs-data-tools/readme.md

   --chunk-size, -s            Number of rows in processing chunks.
 Larger size takes more memory.
                                                                                       [number] [default: 1000]
   --drop-existing-collection  Drop a collection if it already exists.
-Use with caution!              [boolean] --no-index                  Don't create indexes on collections                                    [boolean] --no-validate               Skip validation of XML nodes.
+Use with caution!              [boolean] --silent, -m                Mute all console output                                                [boolean] --indexes                   Create indexes on collections                          [boolean] [default: true] --skip-validation           Skip validation of XML nodes.
 Can considerably speed up processing, but you may
-                              get invalid rows                                                       [boolean] --max-errors, -e            Number of rows that could not be inserted before the command is aborted [number] [default: 100] --bail, -b                  Immediately abort when a validation error occurs or a row failed to persist to
+                              get invalid rows                                       [boolean] [default: true] --max-errors, -e            Number of rows that could not be inserted before the command is aborted [number] [default: 100] --bail, -b                  Immediately abort when a validation error occurs or a row failed to persist to